yyang248/pictographPlus2026/README.md

 1) A single csv file that contains SSM and CNA information

 * The first option is to provide a single csv file that contains at least columns named "sample", "mutation", "total_reads", "alt_reads", "tumor_integer_copy_number", and "cncf".
 Example input files can be found under "inst/extdata/examples".
-See files that starts with example1.
+See files that start with example1.

     | sample | mutation | total_reads | alt_reads | tumor_integer_copy_number | cncf |
     | ---- | ---- | ---- | ---- | ---- | ---- |